OwenAM1/COMP3010-CW2/README.md

 Recommendations

-MFA Enforcement - Deploy IAM policy that denies all API calls that are not made with multi-factor authentication.
+Deploy IAM policy that denies all API calls that are not made with multi-factor authentication.
 Migrate all workstations to the latest Windows Enterprise version for advanced security features.
 Rotate all credentials in the network
 Ensure that all copies of “OPEN_BUCKET_PLEASE_FIX.txt” are removed from the network.